-Cash flows are the inflows and outflows of cash, which occur in an entity from the production and sale of goods and/or services with the intention of generating a profit.
+Cash flows are the cash inflows and outflows arised in an entity, mainly as a result of the production and sales of goods and/or services to generate profits.

 - Cash flows are the inflows and outflows of cash and cash equivalents.

-- Cash comprises both cash and bank deposits on demand.
+- Cash comprises both cash and demand bank deposits.

-- Cash equivalents are short-term, highly liquid investments that are readily convertible to specified amounts of cash and are subject to an insignificant risk of changes in value.
+- Cash equivalents are short-term, highly liquid investments readily convertible to specific amounts of cash, which are subject to a low risk of changes in value.

-In economic entities, the generation of cash is given by shares representing positive flows, while the use of cash may be given by shares representing negative flows.
-Thus, in general they can be listed as:
+In economic entities, the generation of cash arises from actions that represent positive cash flows and the use thereof, negative cash flows.
+Thus, they can be generally listed as follows:

 - Customer collections.

 - Bank loans.